StevenForler/DevNotes/Notes/Markdown.md

 ### this is an h3
 ###### this is an h6 <!-- this is as small as it goes-->

 This is a paragraph.
-To make another one you just go to the next line ideally with a break inbetween
+To make another one you just go to the next line ideally with a break inbetween.
+to create a line break you add 2 spaces where you want the line to break.

 surrounding the word with double astrisks will make it **bold** surounding the word with single astrisks will make it *Italic*

-how to make a codebox <!-- the code in this box is not accurate its was just auto generated just to plug in for an example-->

 here how to make a bulleted list